LibertyDSNP/spec/pages/Identity/Registry.md

 ### Current Handle -> Current Contract Address

 The `IRegistry.resolveHandleToAddress` method is the most efficient for discovery of current values.
-Perform a log search using the `DSNPId` event to discover all contract addresses and DSNP Ids that have had a given handle.
+To retrieve historical values, perform a log search using the `DSNPRegistryUpdate` event.

 ### Current Handle -> Current DSNP Id

 The `IRegistry.resolveHandleToId` method is the most efficient for discovery of current values.
-Perform a log search using the `DSNPId` event to discover all contract addresses and DSNP Ids that have had a given handle.
+To retrieve historical values, perform a log search using the `DSNPRegistryUpdate` event.

 ### Other Lookups & Historical Values

-The `DSNPId` event is provided to resolve DSNP Ids, handles, and contract addresses.
+The `DSNPRegistryUpdate` event is provided to resolve DSNP Ids, handles, and contract addresses.
 The DSNP Id, handle, and contract address are indexed in the event so use a log search using the event and the search data as topics.

 A search by handle may produce more than one DSNP Id or contract address, meaning that a handle was previously attached to a different DSNP Id or contract address.
 There is no guarantee that the searched handle will be currently attached to any of the DSNP Ids or contract addresses in the result.

 A search by contract address may produce more than one result meaning that the contract address is currently or previously attached to other DSNP Ids.
-To test for the current value, the query would need to be run again with each of the resulting DSNP Ids retrieving the most recent `DSNPId` event.
+To test for the current value, the query would need to be run again with each of the resulting DSNP Ids retrieving the most recent `DSNPRegistryUpdate` event.

 A search by DSNP Id will retrieve the history of all handles and contract addresses that have been connected to that DSNP Id.
 The most recent event (the one with the highest block number), will give the current handle and contract address for the given DSNP Id.